Ask Gramps.org

 Your co-worker would do well to divest himself of the worldly notion of male dominance and superiority, and recognize that from the same scripture that he cites, we read that

-The man is not without the woman neither is the woman without the man in the Lord (1 Cor.
+Nevertheless neither is the man without the woman, neither the woman without the man, in the Lord.
+(1 Cor.
 11:11).

 Gramps